 However my mind has been changed since using a hand exerciser.
 There are number of reasons for this that I go in to further below but if you are impatient and just want to know what is the best guitar hand exerciser then here it is:

-After considering more than a dozen different guitar hand exercisers, I decided to buy the D’Addario Varigrip Adjustable Hand Exerciser (link to check the price on Amazon).
+After considering more than a dozen different guitar hand exercisers, I decided to buy the D’Addario Varigrip Adjustable Hand Exerciser (link to check the price at Amazon).
 I’ve been really happy with it and to be honest it has got way more use than I thought it might.
 I cannot recommend it enough if you are looking to improve when you are away from the guitar and for around $15 you just cant go wrong buying one.

 Do Guitar Finger Exercisers Work?

 (strength, speed and callus builders)

 I have read an awful lot of blogs whilst beginning my guitar journey and have done a tonne of research to establish what is the best and quickest way to get ahead with guitar when your time is limited.

 I am a busy father of two young girls and the time I get for myself doesn’t really exist, particularly when you don’t live in your own home country and have no local family support.